ednilsonamaral/psp-simplified-api/README.md

 ```
 --- src
 ------ modules
---------- user // DTOs, Use Cases and Controller from App User
+--------- user // DTOs, Use Cases and Controller from User
 --------- index.ts // The main controller.
 We need to import all controllers here
 ```

+### notes

 - anotar sobre arquitetura
 - fazer mer no draw.io e colar aqui